denko-rb/denko/README.md

 #### 5b) CLI Flashing

-* The path output by `dino sketch` earlier is your sketch folder.
+* The path output by `denko sketch` earlier is your sketch folder.
 Keep it handy.
 * Connect the board to your computer with a USB cable.
 * Check if the CLI recognizes it: